9A-Ayush/Landing-Page/README.md

 # Landing-Page
-My First Internship Work at Octanet Pvt.LTd.
+My First Internship Work at Octanet Pvt.LTd.\
+Put All Images in a folder names ad images